 Good flourishing is not the result of “happy accidents”.
 Flourishing is most effectively employed in a systematic way, instead of relying on spontaneity.
 In this class, we will go over the basic rules and principles of designing the flourished line.
 We will examine high quality flourished work, learn how to identify basic elements of well-executed flourishes, dissect what makes good flourishing pleasing to the eye, and combine the elements to create our own designs.
 As we go through exercises, we will cover methods of combining flourishes in a visually pleasing way, with particular emphasis on white space and hot spot control, scale, intersecting angles, smoothness, and rhythm.

-Lynne Yun is a Type Designer who specializes in all types of letterforms.
+Lynne Yun is a type designer who specializes in all types of letterforms.
 From crafting handwritten calligraphic pieces to designing type for the screen, she enjoys the balancing act of form and function that is required when designing tools for communication.
-She enjoys sharing the joy of her craft through public speaking engagements and teaching workshops for organizations such as AIGA, TypeCon, and the Society of Scribes.
+She shares the joy of her craft through public speaking engagements and teaching workshops for organizations such as AIGA, TypeCon, and the Society of Scribes.
 Lynne’s previous positions include being a designer at Apple Inc., Publicis, and Deutsch.
 Her work has been recognized by organizations such as AIGA, Type Directors Club and Art Directors Club.
 She currently works at Monotype and serves on the board of AIGA NY.